Student Handbook: Section 4: Residential Living Policies

 - Fire-escape and/or stairwell except for exit due to fire or other emergency

 The following are prohibited for use and/or possession in the residence halls.
 This is not a comprehensive list.
-Any other item that is deemed unsafe or inappropriate for residential living may be considered prohibited, at the discretion of the Director of Housing and Residence Life.
+Any other item that is deemed unsafe, inappropriate, or that presents a health and/or safety concern for residential living may be considered prohibited, at the discretion of the Director of Housing and Residence Life or designee.

 - Air conditioners (not issued and installed by the University)